coq/coq/doc/sphinx/user-extensions/proof-schemes.rst

 .. flag:: Elimination Schemes

-   It is possible to deactivate the automatic declaration of the induction principles when defining a new inductive type with the ``Unset Elimination Schemes`` command.
-It may be reactivated at any time with ``Set Elimination Schemes``.
+   Enables automatic declaration of induction principles when defining a new inductive type.
+Defaults to on.

 .. flag:: Nonrecursive Elimination Schemes

-   This option controls whether types declared with the keywords :cmd:`Variant` and :cmd:`Record` get an automatic declaration of the induction principles.
+   Enables automatic declaration of induction principles for types declared with the :cmd:`Variant` and :cmd:`Record` commands.
+Defaults to off.

 .. flag:: Case Analysis Schemes